Professor ATTE KORHOLA, University of Helsinki, Finland

 Professor MARTIN CLAUSSEN, Max Planck Institute for Meteorology

 Major research topics: Understanding terrestrial biosphere feedback processes in the Earth's climate system.
 How do these processes cause accelerating changes into new climate and ecosystem states?
 How strong is the effect of terrestrial biosphere feedback processes on climate change and variability in comparison with other feedback processes?
 And how strong is the synergy between feedbacks?
 These questions are mainly raised in connection with palaeoclimate change, with a focus on the Sahara and the Arabian.

-Professor THOMAS STOCKER Professor of Climate and Environmental Physics at the University of Bern
+Professor THOMAS STOCKER Climate and Environmental Physics, University of Bern

 Major research topics: Encompasses the development of climate models of intermediate complexity, modelling past and future climate change, in particular abrupt climate change and its effects on the ocean, and the reconstruction of greenhouse gas concentrations based on ice cores from Greenland and Antarctica.
 This has resulted in the definitive CO2 and CH4 records of the past 800,000 years, still a world record.